justmarkham/DAT8/README.md

     * [IMDb: The Shawshank Redemption](http://www.imdb.com/title/tt0111161/)

 **Homework:**
-* Your project question and dataset is due on Wednesday.
 * **Optional:** Complete the homework exercise listed in the [web scraping code](code/07_web_scraping.py).
 It will take the place of any one homework you miss, past or future!
 * If you're not using Anaconda, [install the IPython Notebook](http://ipython.org/install.html) using `pip`.
 (The IPython Notebook comes with Anaconda.)
 * If you're not using Anaconda, [install Seaborn](http://stanford.edu/~mwaskom/software/seaborn/installing.html) using `pip`.
 If you're using Anaconda, install Seaborn by running `conda install seaborn` at the command line.